FinnDane/nobitches/readme.md

 This plugin provides 2 functions:
 ## 1. `nobitches`
-Simply pipe text into this function and it will pipe out the image
+Simply pipe text into this function and it will pipe out the image If the output is not redirected it will save a png in the current folder
 ### Examples:
 ```
 $ whoami | nobitches > noUSER.png

 $ echo "bitches" | nobitches | base64 -w0

+$ echo "pipes" | nobitches
 ```

 ## 2. `no`